Is VORANIGO® appropriate for your patients?

 • Diagnosis: Grade 2 astrocytoma

-• Time after surgery: 2 months post-resection
+• Time after surgery: 3 months

 Clinical History